gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>
 <br/>
-Covering the depths and details of ReSTIR would make for a blog post of its own, so suffice to say that the approach chosen here, unsurprisingly, aims at minimizing the number of ray casts.
+Covering the depths and details of ReSTIR would make for a blog post of its own, so suffice to say that the approach chosen here, unsurprisingly, aims at minimizing the number of rays being cast.

 A cool trick for this was proposed by the folks over at [Traverse Research](https://blog.traverseresearch.nl/dynamic-diffuse-global-illumination-b56dc0525a0a).
 They made the point that blablabla ao and use this property not against the lighting directly but as a mechanism to compare and weight the validity of combining various reservoirs.